RCConnolly/Jackal_Velodyne_Duke/multi_jackal_navigation/README.md

 ## Jackal Initial-Setup

 If not already completed, follow the [initial set-up procedure](../../../#jackal-initial-setup) for each Jackal.
+In addition, steps 3 and 4 from the previous section should also be completed on each Jackal to ensure that this repository is available and that multi-master is installed.

 Next, complete each section listed on the [single jackal navigation](../../README.md) page.
 This ensures that the _pointcloud2laserscan_ package is installed and that each Jackal is properly configured for autonomous navigation.